lwade/euca-wiki/Home.md

 If you'd like to contribute, please check out the [Contributor Guidelines](wiki/Contributing) first.
 We also have some more information on [our Git setup](wiki/Documentation-Contributions) especially focused on sending documentation patches.

-You can always ask questions on our [community mailing list](http://lists.eucalyptus.com/cgi-bin/mailman/listinfo/community), or on our [documentation mailing list](http://lists.eucalyptus.com/cgi-bin/mailman/listinfo/community).
+You can always ask questions on any of our [[Eucalyptus mailing lists]].

 You can find us on Freenode IRC in #eucalyptus or #eucalyptus-docs, or at any of our [community events](wiki/Community-Events)